 - To assemble the bars, use a spatula to spread the caramel over the shortbread layer then sprinkle the pecans on top of that.
 Cut into slices to serve.

-If you want to save some time and aren’t worried about this being dairy free or strict paleo, instead of making the maple shortbread layer yourself, you can buy gluten free shortbread cookies (I recommend Pamela’s shortbread cookies.
-So good!) and top them with the caramel and candied pecans.
-Note that if you use Pamela’s (or any brand, really) they may contain allergens or traces of those allergens so read the ingredients and allergen statement carefully and always contact the manufacturer directly if you are unsure of anything.
+If you want to save some time and aren’t worried about this being paleo or vegan, instead of making the maple shortbread layer yourself, you can buy gluten free shortbread cookies and top them with the caramel and candied pecans.
+I recommend either Pamela’s shortbread cookies or Schär shortbread cookies.
+Note that if you use any store bought cookies, they may contain allergens or traces of those allergens so read the ingredients and allergen statement carefully and always contact the manufacturer directly if you are unsure of anything.
 This shortcut allows you to skip steps 3-5 and should save about 25 minutes.

 Update: I recently made this recipe again but doubled the caramel since I had some dates to use up.
 I liked it so much better that I decided to change the original recipe.
 So if you’ve made this before and it seems different, that’s why!